 With online education, you can complete courses without attending the university.
 Our online courses include web-based learning.
 All courses have an official start and completion date.
 The instructor facilitates weekly learning objectives and course work, and all assignments are submitted online.
 Once you register for our online courses you have access to the Orientation to Online Learning course, a self-paced orientation to help you to familiarize yourself with Moodle, our online learning platform.
 Please see the Online Learning section of our website for more information.

 The course is five weeks long.
+Students typically spend 4-6 hours per week studying for this course.

 Our instructors come from a variety of backgrounds.
 They are chosen based on recommendations from our stakeholders and their experience working in fall prevention.
 All have completed the Canadian Fall Prevention Curriculum Facilitators Workshop.